CS5008-khoury-lionelle/Resources/LeetCodePractice.md

 | [1137.
 N-th Tribonacci Number] | 🟢Easy |
 | [1646.
 Get Maximum in Generated Array] | 🟢Easy |

+Note: Module 07 is skipped as it is the midterm.

 ## Module 08: Sequential Data Structures